-v.
-Developing the capacity and capability of all to be effective in their roles vi.
+vii.
+Developing the capacity and capability of all to be effective in their roles viii.
 Engaging with local people and other stakeholders to ensure robust public accountability

 The Force is committed to reviewing individual performance and development in a structured way.
-This is done through the Performance Development Review (PDR) process.
+The two Forces are currently reviewing the most effective way to achieve these aims.